drewm27/speakerrankings/index.md

 Also, don't be afraid to choose a speaker that isn't #1, there's a lot of great sounding speakers at the top of the rankings.

+For top recommended picks of all other types of products, check out the other website I've been working on [AI Quick Buy](https://www.aiquickbuy.com/)

 Feel free to share this on Reddit or anywhere people could find it useful, thanks!

 ### Top Recommended Speakers